-Chai originated in India and the folklore surrounding the tea dates back between 5000 and 9000 years ago.
+Chai originated in India and the folklore surrounding the tea dates back between 5000–9000 years ago.
 Some say the reigning king created the recipe for Ayurvedic healing.
-The first Chai tea recipes varied in preparation and taste depending on the region, it was only in the 1930’s when black tea was introduced to the recipe.
-Here we share a spiced turmeric Chai tea recipe that is warming, nourishing and calming.
+The first chai tea recipes varied in preparation and taste depending on the region, it was only in the 1930’s when black tea was introduced to the recipe.
+Here we share a spiced turmeric chai tea recipe that is warming, nourishing and calming.

 1/2 Teaspoon Fresh Turmeric Powder

 Fresh Ginger (grate as finely and as much as you desire)

 2 Cups of Rice Milk (or almond milk or simply water)

 Pour the milk (or water) into your pot, add the spices and allow to boil, cool down, strain, then serve.
 Enjoy!